Use the tabs below to learn more about the Housing Policies and Processes:

 With your help, it is our goal to have the buildings left in acceptable condition, and in turn, to keep the charges to a minimum.

-For charges that may be assessed should your space not meet the acceptable standards, please review the damage billing rates document here: Damage Billing Charges 2016-2017
+For charges that may be assessed should your space not meet the acceptable standards, please review the damage billing rates document here: Printable List of Charges2018.pdf

 The housing selection process is an exciting time and an opportunity for students to begin thinking about their academic and social needs for the 2018-2019 academic year.
 This process runs from February 5th - March 29th, 2018.